bodo-ai/PyDough/documentation/usage.md

 Below are examples of using `pydough.from_string`, and examples of the SQL that could be potentially generated from calling `pydough.to_sql` on the output.
 All these examples use the database tcph that can be downloaded running the following command from the root directory of PyDough: `bash demos/setup_tpch.sh tpch.db`

-Python code using `pydough.from_string` to generate SQL to get the count of customers in market segment AUTOMOBILE.
-The result will be returned in a variable named pydough_query:
+Python code using `pydough.from_string` to generate SQL to get the count of customers in the market segment AUTOMOBILE.
+The result will be returned in a variable named `pydough_query` instead of the default `result`, and the market segment AUTOMOBILE is passed in an environment variable `SEG`.:
 ```py
 import pydough